Dental Implant Restoration

 Dental implant placement is a procedure that involves placing a titanium-reinforced prosthetic in place of missing teeth.
 The prosthetic is custom-made to fit your mouth, and it's designed to be as comfortable as possible.

-Once you have agreed on the size of your new teeth, the dentist will prepare your gums with numbing medication before making holes in your jawbone where the implants will be placed.
+Once you have agreed on the size of your new teeth, the surgeon will prepare your gums with numbing medication before making holes in your jawbone where the implants will be placed.
 The surgeon then uses a special drill to create channels through which they place each implant into place.

 Is Dental Implant Restoration Right For You?